haukex/webperl/using.md

 - A `<script type="text/perl" src="foo.pl"></script>` tag will cause `webperl.js`
   to fetch `foo.pl` from the *web server*, not the virtual filesystem!
+  - *However*, that Perl script will *also* only see the virtual filesystem, not the web server, so it won't even be able to see "itself".
+You can still fetch things from the webserver using e.g. AJAX requests.

 While a WebPerl instance is running, you can modify files in the virtual file system as you might be used to from regular Perl.
 But the virtual filesystem is reloaded every